 Mix a Gentle Detergent Solution

 Starting at one end of the rug, dip a sponge into the detergent and water solution.
 Work in a grid of about three feet by three feet and sponge on the cleaning solution using gentle pressure.
 Rinse out the sponge frequently as the soil is transferred from the rug.
-Do not over wet or saturate the fibers.
+Do not over-wet the fibers.
 Wool is very absorbent and can take a long time to dry.

 Rinse Away Suds

-Use the sponge to "rinse" the area you've cleaned with the plain water.
-Do not skip this step because any detergent left in the fibers will actually attract more soil.
+Dip a clean sponge in fresh water to "rinse" the area you've cleaned.
+Do not skip this step because any detergent left in the fibers will attract more soil.

 Blot up Moisture